 - Johns Hopkins University Summer Pre-College Programs allow you to get a head start on college and earn academic credit with every class.

 - Case Western Reserve University Pre-College Summer Programs are for ambitious high school students to get fully immersed in a college curriculum, conversations and activities.

 - Student Statesmanship Institute offers the Summer Leadership Experience through their LEAD program.
 LEAD is a week-long, true-to-life leadership simulation that plays out in the State Capitol, courtrooms, news rooms and more in the greater Lansing area.
 Under the direction of experienced professionals from a wide variety of fields, students are given the unique opportunity to see what a Christian leader faces in the real world.

 - Washington University Sports Business Boot Camp is A real-time Zoom-based educational experience for students who want to learn about the Business of Sports and careers in sports.

 Holland Christian is proud of many alumni who continue participation as student-athletes beyond high school.
 It is a privilege to find a collegiate opportunity to continue both academics and athletics, but it is also important to understand the realities of competing in college, as well as the process of registering for eligibility.
 Please visit our College Athletics page to inform yourself of the necessary processes.

 We're Here To Help!

 Our counselors encourage students who desire to meet with them for any reason to sign up in the counseling office on the noted sign-up sheets.
 Students who sign up will receive a visitation note with a specific date and time on it.
 Parents can also feel free to call the counselor at any time to discuss an issue or schedule a personal meeting.
 Enrollment in Holland Christian High School entitles each student to counseling and social work services.
-Students whose last names begin with the letters A-M see Mrs. Christner, and students whose last names begin with the letters N-Z see Mr. DeBlecourt.
+Students whose last names begin with the letters A-J see Mrs. Christner, and students whose last names begin with the letters K-Z and all international students see Mr. DeBlecourt.